14 Apr Travellers Tips for SCI – Part 2 of 2

 Ports & Excursions

-In Nassau Nancy did the Atlantis excursion, Shawn decided not attend and according to Nancy this was a good thing.
-Unfortunately this tour was not accessible.
-Not only were their steps to get down onto the beach, there was a hedge running along the paved path which completely obscured the view so Shawn wouldn't have even been able to watch his children play in the water from there.
+In Nassau Nancy did the Atlantis excursion, Shawn decided not attend and according to Nancy, this was a good thing.
+Unfortunately, this tour was not accessible.
+Not only were their steps to get down to the beach, there was a hedge running along the paved path which completely obscured the view so Shawn wouldn’t have even been able to watch his children play in the water from there.

 St. Thomas and St. Maarten

 At both locations Nancy and Shawn were able to enjoy the port areas, both were very beautiful.
 St. Maarten offers a water taxi that you can take to the nearby beach area or you have the option of walking to it, which takes around 20 minutes.
 The sidewalks are a bit bumpy but definitely manageable with a power wheelchair.

 Days at sea are great for enjoying the ship and weather if swimming is something you are interested in most ships to offer lifts for the pool and hot tubs.

 SCI Travel Tip #2: If you require assistance using the pool/hot tub lifts do not hesitate to ask any staff member, as they will assist you with this.

 During their vacation, the Watters experienced some issues with the back wheels on Shawn’s chair.
 They contacted the front desk who sent staff to their room to pick it up to look at it.
 They did offer a transport chair to use in the interim, however, Shawn was unable to use it because there wasn’t enough support.
 The chair ended up needing a new part and the staff were able to locate the required part and fix the chair.
 The ship didn’t charge the Watters for anything.